presiyan21/Python-Fundamentals-/README.md

 ## 📌 Introduction

-This repository contains a set of Python exercises designed to help learners understand fundamental programming concepts, including data types, loops, conditions, functions, encryption, and even a simple Hangman game.
-Each exercise focuses on a specific aspect of Python programming, allowing users to practice and improve their coding skills.
+The following set of Python exercises, consisting of data types, loops, conditions, functions, encryption, and even a simple Hangman game, are featured in this repository to support learners with focusing on fundamental programming skills and basic principles.
+Participants may improve and develop their coding skills during each activity, which emphasises various elements of Python programming.

 ## 📝 Exercises Overview